Master’s Level Outpatient Therapist Internship – Clinical Focus

 Since 1995, Maria Droste Counseling Services has been a site for training of graduate-level students who are seeking a September to May internship doing Outpatient Mental Health therapy in a clinical setting.
 Students from many different schools like Boston University, Boston College, Northeastern University, Wheelock College, Cambridge College, University of Massachusetts, Lesley University, Bridgewater State University and Eastern Nazarene College have trained at our agency.
 Each year, two or three graduate student Interns work 2-3 days per week (in accordance with their school’s requirements) to complete their field education.

 At Maria Droste Counseling Services, we provide a rich learning experience where our interns can enhance their clinical skills and have the opportunity to be an important part of the day-to-day operations of a small counseling agency.
 Interns interact with all of our clinical staff who, to a person, welcome them and invite them to sit in on their sessions so they can gain experience seeing multiple therapists’ skill-sets and styles, as well as answer questions and provide resources for the intern.
-Interns are supervised in their clinical work by a licensed therapist who guides them in their clinical work with clients beginning with assessment and diagnosis, and throughout all phases of the treatment cycle including termination of a client’s chart after therapy has ended.
+Interns are supervised in their clinical work by a licensed therapist who guides them throughout all phases of the treatment cycle, beginning with assessment and diagnosis, in-session interventions & treatment modalities, crisis intervention, treatment planning and the termination of a client’s chart after therapy has ended.
 Interns have the opportunity to work with clients who present with a wide range of diagnoses, life stressors, and relationship issues.
 Interns interested in developing skills in couples and family therapy have this as an option as well.